-- 1. Projects qualifying for SAJ-105 must be authorized under Part IV of Chapter 373, F.S. by the Florida Department of Environmental Protection (DEP), Northwest Florida Water Management District (NWFWMD) under Section 373.069, F.S., or a local government with delegated authority under Section 373.441, F.S.
-Water quality certification for projects located within a portion of the Regional General Permit SAJ-105 (RGP) area may be granted by individual project approvals issued pursuant to the Ecosystem Management Agreement (EMA), if it is executed between the DEP and The St. Joe Company (Exhibit 1) for those projects located within the EMA portion of the RGP area.
+- 1. Projects qualifying for SAJ-114 must be authorized under Part IV of Chapter 373, F.S. by the Florida Department of Environmental Protection (DEP), Northwest Florida Water Management District (NWFWMD) under Section 373.069, F.S., or a local government with delegated authority under Section 373.441, F.S..
+Water quality certification for projects located within a portion of the Regional General Permit SAJ-114 (RGP) area may be granted by individual project approvals issued pursuant to the Ecosystem Management Agreement (EMA (Exhibit 1)), executed between the DEP and The St. Joe Company for those projects located within the EMA portion of the RGP area.
 All of the conditions specified in the EMA water quality certification must be complied with as Special Conditions to this RGP.
 All projects outside the EMA area authorized by this RGP will require separate water quality and coastal zone consistency certifications from DEP, NWFWMD, or delegated local governments.
 The conditions specified in such certifications constitute Special Conditions of this RGP for those specific projects. - 2.
-Surface Water Management Systems for all projects authorized by this RGP shall be designed, constructed, operated, and maintained in compliance with the applicable rules adopted under Part IV of Chapter 373, F.S., including the Applicant's Handbook incorporated by reference in those rules; and shall include an additional level of treatment that is 50% above the treatment that is required for a non-OFW.
-Although the Surface Water Management systems will be designed to meet OFW standards, water quality standards appropriate to the receiving waters shall be applied for determining compliance with water quality standards.
-In addition, all projects shall implement heightened sediment and erosion control measures, as set forth in Exhibit 2 (Sediment & Erosion Control).
+Surface Water Management Systems for all projects authorized by this RGP shall be designed, constructed, operated, and maintained in compliance with the applicable rules adopted under Part IV of Chapter 373, F.S., including the Applicant's Handbook incorporated by reference in those rules; and shall include an additional level of treatment that is 50% above the treatment that is normally required for projects outside Outstanding Florida Waters (OFW).
+Although the Surface Water Management Systems will be designed to meet OFW standards, water quality standards appropriate to the receiving waters shall be applied for determining compliance with water quality standards.
+In addition, all projects shall implement heightened sediment and erosion control measures, as set forth in the Sediment & Erosion Control Plan (Exhibit 2).